Yanacocha

 Yanacocha (Cajamarca Quechua: yana = "black, dark", qucha = "lake, puddle, pond, lagoon") is a gold mine in the Cajamarca region of the Northern Highlands of Peru.
 Considered to be the fourth largest gold mine in the world, it produced 0.97 million ounces of gold in 2014.
 The 251-square kilometer open pit mine is situated about 30 kilometers (14 km straight line) north of Cajamarca, in high pampa, straddling the watershed.
-Formerly a joint venture between Newmont Goldcorp, Compañia de Minas Buenaventura and the International Finance Corporation, as of 2022, it is 100% owned and operated by Newmont.
+Formerly a joint venture between Newmont, Compañia de Minas Buenaventura and the International Finance Corporation, as of 2022, it is 100% owned and operated by Newmont.

-Mercury spilled by the mining company has poisoned hundreds of people living near the mine and contaminated local water sources.
-Thousands of local residents have protested the mine in an environmental conflict that also includes ongoing lawsuits against the mining companies.
-Environmental defenders opposing the mine have been killed and others have received death threats.

 Overview, background

 Yanacocha gold mine is located in the province and department of Cajamarca Region, about 800 kilometers northeast of Lima, Peru in the Northern highlands at 3,500 and 4,100 meters above sea level.
 It operates in four primary basins and is the largest gold mine in South America.
-Since 1999 it is a joint venture between Colorado-based Newmont Mining Corporation (51%), Buenaventura (44%) and the World Bank Group's International Finance Corporation (5%).
+Since 1999 it is a joint venture between Colorado-based Newmont (51%), Buenaventura (44%) and the World Bank Group's International Finance Corporation (5%).